Ex Astris Scientia

 A: I see some of these suggestions as future options.
 But note in the previous answer that "completeness" is the least significant of the criteria.
 It can't be my goal to post every available image or to create complete lists of each and everything ever mentioned.
 If you are looking for a fairly complete database, Memory Alpha will much better suit your needs.

-A: No. Although I like a few other series outside the Star Trek Universe, I neither know enough of them nor could I take care of them besides Star Trek.
-And believe it or not, in spite of the demise of Enterprise I have plans for many years worth of updates.
+A: A definite no. Although I like a few other series outside the Star Trek Universe, I neither know enough of them nor could I take care of them besides Star Trek.
+And believe it or not, in spite of my lacking enthusiasm about the Abramsverse and some of the post-2017 Trek I have plans for many years worth of updates.

 Q: I sent you some information/suggestions weeks ago.
 Why didn't you include them?

-And one last thing: If you don't receive a negative reply from me, it still doesn't mean that I will take care of your suggestions.
-In many cases additional research is required from my part before I can decide anything, so you will get a response like "I will look into it".
+And one last thing: If you don't receive a negative reply from me, it doesn't mean that I will take care of your suggestions.
+In many cases additional research is required from my part before I can include anything, so you will get a response like "I will look into it".
 This neither implies that I will eventually decide in favor of your suggestion, nor that I will ever send a negative notification if I should discard it.

 A: No way.
 My site takes into account canon information only.
 No novels.
 No games.
 No RPG stuff.
 All non-canon stuff made by me and other fans (starship designs, fan fiction) is strictly separated from canon facts on my site.
-I strongly recommend reading the paragraph on canon further down this page (although I made up the particular examples in the question in order not to offend anyone).
+I strongly recommend reading the paragraph on Canon further down this page (although I made up the particular examples in the question in order not to offend anyone).

-Q: Please send me bigger orthographic views of the Scimitar and of the D5, of which you show just thumbnails on your site.
+Q: Please send me bigger orthographic views of the Malcorian warp ship, of which you show just a thumbnail on your site.

 Q: Why do you have so few definite figures on your site, for instance about weapons power?